Search: 82 results

 And the soldiers having platted a crown of thorns, put it on his head, and put on him a purple robe, And said, Hail, king of the Jews.

-And Pilate went outside again and said to the Jews, "Listen!
-I am going to bring Him out to you, for you to see that I can find no ground for a charge against Him."
+Pilate went outside again and told the Jews, "Look, I am bringing him out to you to let you know that I find no basis for a charge against him."

 the Jews answered him, 'We have a law, and according to our law he ought to die, for he made himself Son of God.'